FourteenBrush/MathExpressionParser/README.md

 ## Todo

-- [x] Use doubles instead of integers
 - [ ] Implementing multiple operators together with operator priority
-- [ ] Implementing parentheses
 - [ ] Fix precision loss when working with very small numbers
-- [ ] Strictly disallowing invalid input by throwing the appropriate exception